 So it is not that clear to me what part of blood they think is not acceptable as the Bible does not break down the components of blood in any passage I have ever seen, other than to say that the life of the flesh is in the blood (Leviticus 17:11).

 The Jehovah's Witnesses specifically teach that people should be "giving up unclean habits" (What Does the Bible Really Teach?, p.
 126) and they show a package of cigarettes, something not directly ever mentioned in scripture.
-Yet unlike the COG (which also opposes the use of tobacco based upon biblical principles), the Jehovah's Witnesses will eat biblically unclean animals.
+Yet unlike the CCOG (which also opposes the use of tobacco based upon biblical principles; see Should Christians Smoke Tobacco or Marijuana?), the Jehovah's Witnesses will eat biblically unclean animals.
 This seems odd as it is also in Leviticus that unclean meats are mentioned.
 If the command in Leviticus about not eating blood is valid, why are not the commands to avoid eating unclean animals not observed by the Witnesses as they are also from the writings of Moses?

 Perhaps they may wish to read the article The New Testament Church and Unclean Meats.